omines/datatables-bundle/docs/source/index.html.md

 globalSearchable | bool/`null` | Whether the column participates in global searches.
-Defaults to the presence of `field`. className | string/`null` | A CSS class to be applied to all cells in this column. render | string/callable/`null` | Either a [`sprintf` compatible format string](http://php.net/manual/en/function.sprintf.php), or a callable function providing rendering conversion, or default `null`.
+Defaults to the presence of `field`. className | string/`null` | A CSS class to be applied to all cells in this column. render | string/callable/`null` | Either a [`sprintf` compatible format string](http://php.net/manual/en/function.sprintf.php), or a callable function providing rendering conversion, or default `null`. dataPriority | integer/`null` | A priority for this column.
+When using a responsive table higher numbers disappear first.

 ## TextColumn